 Abdominoplasty (Tummy Tuck)

 Excess, inelastic skin that accumulates in the abdominal area can often be very difficult to eliminate, even if you are in relatively good shape and endure strict diet and exercise routines.
 The good news is, tummy tuck surgery (abdominoplasty) can be very effective at removing extra skin and tightening the remainder for a firmer, flatter look to the stomach region.
-Dr. Zimmermann can help you achieve a slimmer and more fit appearance with advanced tummy tuck procedures.
+Dr. John Zimmermann can help you achieve a slimmer and more fit appearance with advanced tummy tuck procedures.

 Benefits of Abdominoplasty